Undersea and Hyperbaric Medicine

 Length of time required to complete fellowship

-The fellowship is one year with time divided between the clinical experience, participating in research, attending national conferences, and allotted vacation.
-Most institutions have allowance for one to five fellows however this can vary between programs and with year-to-year funding of the institution.
+The fellowship is 1 year with time divided between the clinical experience, participating in research, attending national conferences, and allotted vacation.
+Most institutions have allowances for 1 to 5 fellows; however, this can vary among programs and with year-to-year funding of the institution.

 Skills acquired during fellowship